-- Nominations and Governance Committee -the committee advises the Board on issues of good governance including potential trustee appointments. - Land Acquisition Committee -the committee advises the Board on land acquisition strategy and potential land acquisitions. - Investment Committee -the committee advises the Board on its investments, including recommendations on Investment Fund manager appointments.
-The committee also ensures that the investment policy and processes are properly undertaken in a responsible manner, so as to maintain the underlying investment wealth value of the charity, in order to meet its long-term objectives. - Finance and Audit Committee -the committee assists the Board in its duty to supervise the charity's financial affairs.
+- Nominations and Governance Committee -the committee advises the Board on issues of good governance including potential trustee appointments. - Land Acquisition Committee -- the committee advises the Board on land acquisition strategy and potential land acquisitions. - Investment Committee -the committee advises the Board on its investments, including charity, in order to meet its long-term objectives. - Finance and Audit Committee the committee assists the Board in its duty to supervise the charity's financial affairs.
 It also acts as an Audit Committee.